Deposit above Rs 2.5 Lakh to face tax and a penalty of 200%

 The center will now keep an eye on all the cash deposited in this window period.
-If cash deposit is above Rs 2.5 Lakh the income tax department will match this with income returns filed by them in the year and if any mismatch is found than they will be treated as a case of tax evasion and the tax amount plus the penalty of 200 percent of the tax payable will be levied as per the section 270(A) of the Income Tax Act.
+If a cash deposit is above Rs 2.5 Lakh the income tax department will match this with income returns filed by them in the year and if any mismatch is found then they will be treated as a case of tax evasion and the tax amount plus the penalty of 200 percent of the tax payable will be levied as per the section 270(A) of the Income Tax Act.

-However small businessmen, housewives, artisans and workers who had some cash lying as their savings at home should not be worried about any tax department scrutiny.
+However small businessmen, housewives, artisans, and workers who had some cash lying as their savings at home should not be worried about any tax department scrutiny.
 There will be no harassment by the Income Tax Department for such small deposits made.

-For jewelers also there have been guidelines to collect the PAN number of all the buyers, else the jeweler will be under action and when they deposit there cash they will be scrutinized against the sales made whether they have taken the PAN number of the buyer or not.
+For jewelers also there have been guidelines to collect the PAN number of all the buyers, else the jeweler will be under action and when they deposit their cash they will be scrutinized against the sales made whether they have taken the PAN number of the buyer or not.

-This will be the nation’s biggest crackdown on black money, corruption and counterfeit notes.
+This will be the nation’s biggest crackdown on black money, corruption, and counterfeit notes.